Health in North Korea: Non-communicable diseases

-Non-communicable diseases (NCD) risk factors in North Korea include high rates of urbanisation, an ageing society, and high rates of smoking and alcohol consumption amongst men.
+Non-communicable diseases (NCD) risk factors in North Korea include high rates of urbanization, an aging society, and high rates of smoking and alcohol consumption amongst men.

 Cardiovascular disease as a single disease group is the largest cause of death in North Korea (2013).
 The three major causes of death in DPR Korea are ischaemic heart disease (13%), lower respiratory infections (11%) and cerebrovascular disease (7%).

 Approximately 54.8% of all North Korean adult males smoke an average of fifteen cigarettes per day.
 Smoking prevalence is slightly higher amongst the urban worker population than the farming population.
-Amongst men, a high rate of excessive alcohol consumption has been reported, defined by the World Health Organisation as consumption of more than one bottle, per sitting, per person (26.3% of males).
+Amongst men, a high rate of excessive alcohol consumption has been reported, defined by the World Health Organization as consumption of more than one bottle, per sitting, per person (26.3% of males).

-The North Korea government has prioritized the prevention of NCDs in their National Strategic Plan for the Prevention and Control of Noncommunicable Diseases 2014-2020 and in 2005 ratified the WHO Framework Convention on Tobacco Control.
+The North Korean government has prioritized the prevention of NCDs in their National Strategic Plan for the Prevention and Control of Noncommunicable Diseases 2014-2020 and in 2005 ratified the WHO Framework Convention on Tobacco Control.
 As of 2022, it prioritized the prevention of diabetes.